 Put it in the fridge for at least an hour to chill and for the flavours to develop.

-When ready, serve in bowls, you can garnish with finely chopped tomato and cucumber, or better still, make some garlic croutons!
+When the gazpacho is ready, serve in bowls, you can garnish with finely chopped tomato and cucumber, or better still, make some garlic croutons!
 Drizzle a little olive oil over the top.